 Guest blogger: Penny Rowe, Digital Learning Branch

-3D printing i3D printers 2s becoming a more widely used technology in schools, with the lowering costs and strong connections to science, engineering and maths.
+3D printing is becoming a more widely used technology in schools, with the lowering costs and strong connections to science, engineering and maths.
 Quantum Victoria is taking the lead in this area and offers cutting edge professional development and student programs to guide both teachers and students through the process of using the device.
 From building to using 3D printers; students and staff develop a deeper understanding of 3D modelling and printing.

 Quantum Victoria was established by the Department of Education and Early Childhood Development.
 With a diverse team comprising of highly skilled teachers and education support staff Quantum offers workshops and training which is innovative and tailored to enhance access and learning with technology.